Coordination with a Structural Engineer

 ThreeForm Architects

 Hi, I'm Adam.
 I am the founder and director of ThreeForm Architects, a team of architects and artists in Liverpool, UK.
 The office is experienced in a wide range of building types and procurement routes, successfully winning projects with contract values of up to £20 million.
 We work for a broad spectrum of public and private sector clients across the country.
+I have always had a passion for teaching aspiring and young architects.
+I offer support to emerging young architects through the RIBA mentoring programme and am also a visiting architectural critic and tutor for Liverpool John Moores University.

 What our members are saying